 Determine Your Year 1

 If you left the district and returned at a later date, in most cases, your hire date shown will be your most recent hire date.
 The school year/fiscal year in which your most recent hire date occurred is counted as Year 1 for Stay Pay purposes IF YOU WORKED 90 DAYS IN THAT YEAR.
-If you did not work 90 days in the school/fiscal year in which you were most recently hired, Year 1 would be the following year (because you do not get service credit for a school/fiscal year in which you work fewer than 90 days).
+If you did not work 90 days in that year, Year 1 would be the following year (because you do not get service credit for a school/fiscal year in which you work fewer than 90 days).

 Determine your years of continuous, full-time service from Year 1 through the end of the current school/fiscal year.
 If your service years total five or a multiple of five, you will likely qualify for Stay Pay at the end of that school/fiscal year.
 If your years of continuous, full-time service total any number other than five or a multiple of five, you will not qualify for Stay Pay in that year.